 Ever since Aiden got his first audition, I have had several people ask me “How did you go about it?”
 I am not an expert on this topic by any means, and my son has only done one job so far, but I am glad to share the little knowledge that I have with anyone who is interested.
+This post will explain how to find a reputable model or talent agency to represent your child.

 Aiden is currently signed with Zuri Model and Talent, and they have offices in Los Angeles, CA and New York, NY.